With bad actors targeting sensitive data, many organizations are looking for new ways to monitor and improve their data security — Enter: ISO 27001.

 Step 1: Pre-Assessment

 The pre-assessment is designed for companies that are undergoing the certification process for the first time.
-This assessment is only performed on an as-needed basis, but highly recommended prior to the actual audit.
+This assessment is only performed on an as-needed basis but is highly recommended prior to the actual audit.

 The pre-assessment involves performing a review of an organization’s scope, policies, procedures, and processes to review any gaps in conformance that may need remediation before the actual certification process begins.